 Under New Jersey's 14-day quarantine travel advisory, which went into effect June 24, 2020, individuals traveling to or returning to New Jersey from states with increasing rates of COVID-19 are advised to self-quarantine.
-The list of states meeting that criteria is updated each week.
+The list of states on the travel advisory list is updated each week.
+Travelers coming to New Jersey from a state that has a significant degree of community-wide spread of COVID-19 should complete the Traveler Advisory Form.

 While the self-quarantine is voluntary, compliance is expected, though Individuals who are traveling to New Jersey from impacted states for business are exempted including truckers driving from an impacted state, and any state, local and federal officials and employees traveling in their official capacities.